Academic Integrity

 INSTITUTIONAL SUPPORT

-Support for academic integrity at UBC Okanagan is coordinated through the Academic Operations and Services Portfolio in the Office of the Provost and Vice President, Academic.
-Campus priorities are informed by Faculties and operationalized by an implementation team that contains representation from the Provost Office, the UBC Okanagan Library, the Academic Integrity Matters (AIM) program, the Centre for Teaching and Learning (CTL), and the Faculty Advisor on Academic Integrity.
+Support for academic integrity at UBC Okanagan is coordinated through the Academic Operations and Services portfolio in the Office of the Provost and Vice President, Academic.
+Campus priorities are informed by Faculties and operationalized by the Academic Integrity Implementation Group (AIIG) which contains representation from the Provost Office, the UBC Okanagan Library, the Academic Integrity Matters (AIM) program, the Centre for Teaching and Learning (CTL) and the Faculty Advisor on Academic Integrity.

 FACULTY ADVISOR ON ACADEMIC INTEGRITY

-Dr. Anita Chaudhuriwas appointed to the role of Faculty Advisor on Academic Integrity at UBC Okanagan in September 2022.
+Dr. Anita Chaudhuri was re-appointed to the role of Faculty Advisor on Academic Integrity at UBC Okanagan for 2024/25.

-The Faculty Advisor supports academic integrity initiatives across campus by participating in the Academic Integrity Implementation Group, developing and delivering workshops and panel sessions, advising on the development of resources, and facilitating conversations across campus on academic integrity issues involving multiple stakeholders.
+The Faculty Advisor supports academic integrity initiatives across campus by participating in the AIIG, developing and delivering workshops and panel sessions, advising on the development of resources, and facilitating conversations across campus on academic integrity issues involving multiple stakeholders.

-UBC’s academic integrity website provides a comprehensive resource with information about UBC’s educative approach to academic integrity, as well as resources for faculty and students on academic integrity and the academic misconduct process.
+UBC’S ACADEMIC INTEGRITY WEBSITE: UBC’s academic integrity website provides a comprehensive resource with information about UBC’s educative approach to academic integrity, as well as resources for faculty and students on academic integrity and the academic misconduct process.
+VISIT ACADEMICINTEGRITY.UBC.CA >

 Teaching and learning with honesty and integrity requires ongoing engagement with all members of our campus community.
 In 2021, an Academic Integrity Working Group was struck by the Office of the Provost and Vice-President, Academic.

-This group identified three key campus academic integrity recommendations and, for each, related actions for consideration and implementation.
-This work has continued to be supported through ongoing faculty, staff and student consultation as well as the activity of the Academic Integrity Implementation Group.
+This group identified three key campus academic integrity recommendations along with related actions for consideration and implementation for each.
+This work has continued to be supported through ongoing faculty, staff and student consultation, as well as the activity of the AIIG.

-Progress toward the recommendations and associated actions as of September 2023 are summarized below using a progress bar scorecard.
-More detail is provided under each of the action items.
+Progress toward the recommendations from the Academic Integrity Working Group and other identified priorities as of September 2024 are summarized below using a progress bar scorecard.
+More details are provided under each of the action items.

 Progress Key